nie-ine/inseri/README.md

 1. Download and run Docker container: `docker run -p 5555:80 nieine/nieos:latest`
 2. Open `localhost:5555` in browser
 3. Optional: Set `NGINX_HOST` and `NGINX_PORT` to customise the webserver.
 E.g. `docker run -e NGINX_HOST=http://example.com -e NGINX_PORT=1234 -p 1234:1234 nieine/nieos:latest`.

-## Development server

-Run `ng s` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Running unit tests